dpiatek/schism/README.md

 ## Structure

 A Schism project divides your CSS into Components, Helpers and Base.
 CSS and SCSS have both different abstractions for things that won't fit into these - like keyframes for animations or mixins in SCSS.
-These should live in their own folders.
+These should live in their own folders and should not affect framework components in a unpredictable ways, but be available for usage (ie. don't put classes, elements selectors and similar outside of Components, Helpers and Base).

 An example project structure:
 ```